subquery/documentation/docs/academy/herocourse/module3.md

 docker-compose pull && docker-compose up
 ```

-Once the docker container is up and running, which could take a few minutes, open up your browser and navigate to `www.localhost:3000`.
+Once the docker container is running, which may take a few minutes, open up your browser and navigate to `www.localhost:3000`.

-This will open up a “playground” where you can create your query.
-Copy the example below.
+This will open up a **playground** where you can create your query.
+Copy the example below:

 ```
 query{